American Made Drones (2026): Best NDAA-Compliant U.S Drones

 Pros Cons

-Best-in-class obstacle avoidance Expensive compared to other tactical drones
+Best-in-class autonomous obstacle avoidance Expensive compared to other tactical drones

-Strong performance in low-GPS and high-interference areas Limited payload capacity for heavy sensors
+Reliable in complex and cluttered environments Limited payload capacity for heavy sensors

-Excellent thermal and night vision with Boson+ Best for ISR, not for mapping or cinematic work
+Excellent thermal and night vision with Boson+ Less suitable for mapping or cinematic work

 Price: